infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 <Prop name="columns.components.Editor">

-> Specifies a custom React component to use for the editor, when [inline editing](/docs/learn/editing/inline-editing) is enabled for the column.
+> Specifies a custom React component to use for the editor, when [editing](/docs/learn/editing/overview) is enabled for the column.

 The editor component should use the <HookLink name="useInfiniteColumnEditor"/> hook to have access to cell-related information and to confirm, cancel or reject the edit.